-MAT 111 - Math for Cosmo/Esth Professionals (5)
+MAT 111 - Math for Cosmetology/Esthetics Professionals (5)

-This course is designed to prepare students interested in the cosmetology career to gain confidence in the mathematics and problem solving they may encounter.
-Topics covered include: methods of mathematical operations; order of operations; fractions; percentages; decimals; mathematical expressions and equation; solving variable equations and formulas; markdowns and markups; simple business math calculations; unit analysis, including US and metric measuring systems; time management; handling payroll.
+This course is designed to prepare students interested in the cosmetology or esthetics career to gain confidence in the mathematics and problem solving they may encounter.
+Topics covered include: methods of mathematical operations; order of operations; fractions; percentages; decimals; mathematical expressions and equation; solving variable equations and formulas; markdowns and markups; simple business math calculations; unit analysis, including US and metric measuring systems; time management.